Aug. 13, 2016: Memories still fresh for those with ties to Denham Springs Elementary

 Morgan Prewitt | The News

-Mincey voiced the sentiments of other speakers in thanking the teachers, staff, Central Office personnel -- and parents – for the work that reopened school 18 days after the flood.
+Mincey voiced the sentiments of other speakers in thanking the teachers, staff, Central Office personnel -- and parents – for the work that reopened some schools 18 days after the flood.

 “It was a daunting task,” he said.